-- Be out of the active shooter's view - Provide protection if shots are fired in your direction (i.e., an office with a closed door and locked door) - Not trap you or restrict your options for movement
+• Be out of the active shooter's view.

+- Provide protection if shots are fired in your direction (i.e., an office with a closed door and locked door). - Do not trap yourself or restrict your options for movement.

 To prevent an active shooter from entering your hiding place: